nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    2. Test case: `tdel /t 1`<br>
    Expected: First task is deleted from the currently shown task list.
 Success message will be shown in the status message.

+   3. Test case: `tdel /t 0`<br>
+   Expected: No task is deleted.
+Error message shown in the status message.

 #### Marking one or more task(s) as completed